stone-payments/ansible-proxy/README.md

 stone-payments.proxy
 ====================
-Role for Ansible which configures the proxy client parameters in RHEL systems
+Role for Ansible which configures the proxy client parameters in GNU/Linux and Windows systems.

 ## Usage
 Just include the role and set the variables in the `defaults/main.yml` file: